"Do the best you can until you know better. Then when you know better, do better." MA

 Do you direct bill?

-Some plans can be billed directly, and some have apps or online capabilities for the client to send in the claim (photo of receipt) immediately after treatment.
+Some plans can be billed directly, and most have apps or online capabilities for the client to send in the claim (photo of receipt) immediately after treatment.

 What happens in a Nutrition Counselling session?

-When you make contact and we book you in, I will email you a Nutrition Assessment Form (pdf or word) for you to complete.
+When you make contact and we book you in, I will send you a Nutrition Assessment and Consent Form for you to complete.
 Initial appointments are usually an hour in length and the client intake form is carefully reviewed, questions often arise and are tackled, and a plan is constructed.
-The journey on which you embark is completely nonjudgmental and collaborative in nature - we work together to meet your goals.
+The journey on which you embark is completely nonjudgmental and collaborative in nature - we work together to establish your goals.

-It is best to have completed the intake form prior to the session (I will email it to you when you book your appointment) as it is comprehensive and includes a 3-7 day (I would prefer a full week) food and beverage intake, and if done ahead of your appointment, allows solid time for review and planning.
+It is best to have completed the intake form prior to the session (the booking system, JaneApp, will email it to you when you book your appointment) as it is comprehensive and if done ahead of your appointment, allows solid time for review and planning.
 Having said that, if it's not completed, we can do it together and move forward as required.

-Follow-up sessions are usually 30 or 45 minutes and involve walking and talking, and we will collaborate on their frequency.
+Follow-up sessions are usually 30 or 45 minutes and may involve walking and talking, if appropriate, and we will collaborate on their frequency.

-They sound laborious at best and awful at worst but they are really needed.
-Imagine designing a map from one place to another but not being able to first view the terrain.
+We will discuss the appropriateness of recording your food at your initial appointment.
+They sound laborious at best and awful at worst, but they are really valuable.
+Imagine designing a map to get you from one place to another but not being able to first view the terrain.
 The map would be flawed.
 I want your map to be successful for you.
 There is NO JUDGMENT - I can't emphasize this enough!
-Seriously - this is just a record so that we can be curious about patterns in eating, that's all.
-And honestly, writing things down has h u g e impact.
-Breathe - you can always take photos instead..
+Seriously - this is just a record so we can be curious about patterns in eating, that's all.
+And honestly, recording things down can have a h u g e impact.
+Breathe - you can always take photos!